Jesse Livermore’s 5 money management rules.

-These are the tried and true money management rules for traders, given to us by the greatest trader of all time.
+These are the tried and true money management rules for traders, given to us by the author of How to Trade In Stocks and one of the greatest traders of all time.
 I felt obligated to share these points as I read through them- even though I am more of a long term investor.

 I have always said that there are many ways to make money in the market and that you can always learn from others.
 That said, please take these words of Mr. Livermore and figure out what they mean to you and your investing or trading plan.